sriharshitha-ayyalasomayajula/System_Monitor/README.md

 # CppND-System-Monitor

-This is an implementation of System Monitor Project of Udacity Learn C++ Nnanodegree.
+This is an implementation of System Monitor Project of Udacity Learn C++ Nanodegree.

 ![System Monitor](images/monitor.png)